-On May 20, 2020, the shareholders of the Company approved an Omnibus Equity Incentive Plan (the "Omnibus Plan") which provides flexibility to the Company to grant equity-based incentive awards in the form of stock options, restricted share units ("RSUs"), performance share units ("PSUs") and deferred share units ("DSUs").
-The Omnibus Plan replaced the Company's Stock Option Plan and Restricted Share Unit Plan which remain in effect with respect to stock options and restricted share units issued prior to the adoption of the Omnibus Plan, but no further stock options or restricted share units will be issued thereunder.
+On May 20, 2020, the shareholders of the Company approved the Omnibus Plan which provides flexibility to the Company to grant equity-based incentive awards in the form of stock options, RSUs, PSUs and DSUs.
+The Omnibus Plan replaced the Company's Stock Option Plan and RSU Plan which remain in effect with respect to stock options and restricted share units issued prior to the adoption of the Omnibus Plan, but no further stock options or restricted share units will be issued thereunder.